Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: A Unified End-User-Centric Study

 Building on \textsc{StreamTrap}, we conduct the first unified \emph{end-user-centric} study to answer common questions faced by practitioners during deployment, and distill actionable guidelines for maintaining accurate models in dynamic environments.

-\textbf{Setting and model.} For each camera trap, the model is initialized with the recently released BioCLIP 2~\cite{gu2025bioclip}, a biological vision foundation model trained on biological data and capable of classifying over $800$K species.
-To isolate the temporal dynamics we try to investigate, we assume the candidate set of species expected at each camera trap is known a priori.
-This assumption closely aligns with real-world deployments, where practitioners typically possess prior knowledge of the local fauna derived from historical observations or metadata.
-To ensure the broader generalizability of our findings, we provide additional experiments in the \cref{supp:add_end_user} for scenarios where species are unknown beforehand.
+\textbf{Setting \& Model.} For each camera trap, the model is initialized with the recently released BioCLIP 2~\cite{gu2025bioclip}, a biological vision foundation model trained on multimodal biological data and capable of classifying over $800$K species.
+To isolate the temporal dynamics we aim to study, we assume the candidate set of species expected at each camera trap is known a priori.
+This assumption aligns with real-world deployments, where practitioners typically have prior knowledge of the local fauna from historical observations or metadata.
+To ensure the broader generalizability of our findings, we provide additional experiments in~\cref{supp:relaxed_assumption} for scenarios where species are unknown beforehand.

-\textbf{Evaluation metric.} For each camera trap, we compute a model's average per-class accuracy within each interval (Balanced Accuracy), and then average these values across all intervals to obtain the overall performance.
+\textbf{Evaluation Metric.} For each camera trap, we compute a model's average per-class accuracy within each interval (Balanced Accuracy), and then average these values across all intervals to obtain the overall performance.

-\subsection{Is Adaptation still Required with Foundation Models?}
+\subsection{Is Adaptation Still Required with Foundation Models?}